Enso21/Stories/docs/markdown/ryan-quotes.md

 >
 >If the food was too good, you'd be too focused on the food: like this pasta is so good, but if the food was so bad, then that would be all you were talking about.

->Ryan: Think about it, next year you;'re going to get paid 50 dollars an hour.
+>Ryan: Think about it, next year you're going to get paid 50 dollars an hour.
 Think about it: is the work you are doing now any different than the work you'll do next year?

 >Me: Well, there's a possibility I don't get hired next year.